 "Exclusive quality is a necessity for the best water for people."

 Our motto: Exclusive quality and the best water for people, instead of: Find a huge resource and treat the water for sale.
 Exclusivity does not come from an artificial, marketing-driven shortage.
 It comes from the fact that the special geological limestone structure in combination with the glacial displacement of our source is a rarity worldwide.
 Furthermore, our water is quantitatively limited, because Hallstein water comes from great depths under great pressure, i.e. artesian, to the surface of our spring head and varies seasonally.
 If we were to pump the water, we could supply up to twenty times more customers.
 But that would have a negative impact on the quality of the water and it would no longer be 100 % sustainable.
 This also explains why it is one of the most expensive waters on the market.

 Philip Muhr in Dachstein cave, a unique natural phenomenon made of high quality limestone

 Are there typical Hallstein customers - if so, how would you define them?
 And is Hallstein actually the most expensive water on the market?

 Our customers are informed consumers who simply want to treat themselves to the best.
-At first, everyone thinks that Hallstein is more expensive than customary water - and that's right.
+At first, everyone thinks that Hallstein is the most expensive water - and that's right.
 However, for the price of a massage or nail care, you can drink the ultimate cleansing, invigorating and wonderfully tasting water for a month.
 Then again, it's not that expensive.
 Many of our clients also think of their babies, children or grandchildren.
 The development of these groups in particular can negatively be influenced by the chemical additives and constantly growing impurities in common drinking water.